 Why should you consider taking a Canadian Studies Minor?
 For some there may be practical reasons since BA students are now required to either take a Minor or complete an intermediate level of foreign language studies.
 There are other practical aspects to be considered.
-Since the Minor in Canadian Studies is interdisciplinary, you may be able to fullfil requirements for your Major and the Minor by taking One course for both requirements.
-The basic course in Canadian Studies--CDN 1101 INTRODUCTION TO CANADA--can be used to fullfil your General Education Elective requirements, whether or not you decide to minor in Canadian Studies.
+Since the Minor in Canadian Studies is interdisciplinary, you may be able to fulfill requirements for your Major and the Minor by taking One course for both requirements.
+The basic course in Canadian Studies--CDN 1101 INTRODUCTION TO CANADA--can be used to fulfill your General Education Elective requirements, whether or not you decide to minor in Canadian Studies.

 More importantly, taking the Canadian Studies minor can give you a step up on your peers when you graduate.
 We are rapidly moving toward an hemispheric, and, eventually, a global economy.
 It is becoming increasingly important to understand multicultural environments.
 The nation of Canada exists as a model of multiculturalism and global understanding.
 In 1999, the Free Trade Agreement between the United States and Canada will be fully implemented, and this will provide opportunities for citizens of each country to move more freely across the border.
 Students graduating in 1999 and the years following who have some working knowledge of Canadian society, politics, and culture may find themselves with more opportunities than their peers.